Ceterai/Ceterai.github.io/MyEnternia/Wiki/ElinBugEgg/README.md

 - Alta: An elin bug, ready to fly off into the distance.
 I remember seeing a lot of these back in my elin garden.

+## Parameters

+### Small Bean

+This small critter or bug can be caught with a bug net and put in a bottle.
+This will turn them into a collectable item valued by many collectionists, one of which could be yourself.

 ## Usage

 ### Crafting